vonajs/vona/packages-docs/guide/techniques/mode-flavor/introduction.md

 ## Flavor

 For more complex business scenarios, we often need to provide configuration capabilities for more scenarios.
-Vona specifically provides a Flavor mechanism.
-The combination of runtime environments and flavors allows us to conveniently define configuration information for various scenarios.
+Vona specifically provides a `Flavor` mechanism.
+The combination of `runtime environments` and `flavors` allows us to conveniently define configuration information for various scenarios

 ### 1. Built-in Flavors

-For out-of-the-box use, Vona provides several built-in flavors:
+For out-of-the-box, Vona provides several built-in flavors:

 * `normal`: The default flavor
 * `docker`: For use in a Docker environment